-It could be God’s fault.
+When relationships are difficult it’s hard to wait patiently for a solution.
+This might be by God’s design.
 Sometimes he hides things from us.
 Perhaps we have trouble understanding our spouse’s mind because God has closed a door.
 But why would he do that?
 Why should understanding be locked up?

 I did all of those things when, at the onset of menopause, my emotions became unstable.
 I would calmly start discussing my concerns with my husband, but discord would escalate to the point where neither of us could sort it out.
 There was no making sense of it.

 I learned in 2 Kings this morning that one of God’s prophets, someone who understands things the rest of us don’t, was befuddled by another’s thinking.

 Elisha prophesied that the Shunammite woman would have a son, and it came to pass the following year.
 But God hadn’t told him everything.